Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: General gravitational field

 which, in terms of the tidal tensor

-leads to the expression~\eqref{eq:relative-acceleration} for the relative acceleration.
+leads to the expression~\eqref{eq:relative-acceleration} for the relative acceleration between neighboring test particles.
 The algebraic symmetries of the Riemann tensor imply that $K_{ab} = K_{(ab)}$ and $K_{ab} u^b = 0$, so $K$ has only six independent components.
-Furthermore, if one combines~\eqref{eq:nabla-u_decomposition} with the Ricci identities, an expression for the tidal tensor in terms of the kinematical tensors and their derivatives is obtained.
-That expression can be simplified using the equations in~\eqref{eq:nabla-u_orthogonal-to-u} together with their differential consequences, yielding (cf. \S 2.3 of \cite{ehlers1961beitraege,*ehlers1993contributions})
+Furthermore, if one combines~\eqref{eq:nabla-u_decomposition} with the Ricci identities, an expression for the tidal tensor in terms of the kinematical tensors and their derivatives is obtained; that expression can be simplified using the equations in~\eqref{eq:nabla-u_orthogonal-to-u} together with their first covariant derivatives, yielding (cf. \S 2.3 of \cite{ehlers1961beitraege,ehlers1993contributions})